Gogis0/BigRePair/readme.md

 ### Experimental feature (April 2020)

 Using the option `-i` *bigrepair* will consider the input file as a sequence of 32bit integers (hence the input file size must be a multiple of 4).
 The output grammar will have integers as non-terminal.
-To get the original file use again *bigrepair* with option `-di`.
+To retreive the original file use again *bigrepair* with option `-di`.
 Currently all the integers in the input file must be smaller than 2<sup>30</sup>.

 ## References